 3. Wait for your operating system to reboot, which may take several seconds.

-Go back to Discord afterwards and check if the app would still get stuck on the ‘RTC Connecting’ message.
+Go back to Discord afterward and check if the app still gets stuck on the ‘RTC Connecting’ message.

 Fix 3: Change Your DNS

-DNS server is the phonebook of the internet, which converts domain names to the IP address of servers and websites.
+A DNS server is the phone book of the internet, which converts domain names to the IP address of servers and websites.
 Without this, we’ll be forced to enter complex numbers on URL boxes instead of simple website names like Google.com or Facebook.com.

-If Discord is stuck on the ‘RTC Connecting’ message, your ISP’s default DNS may be unavailable at the moment.
+If Discord is stuck on the ‘RTC Connecting’ message, your ISP’s default DNS may be unavailable.

 To fix this, follow the steps below to change your DNS: